viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 <img src="pictures/clocking_wizard2.png" title="" alt="" width="567">

-Connect ck_rst to the resetn of the Clocking Wizzard, BUFG_O to clk_in1 and clk_out2 to MIG.clk_ref_i.
+Connect ck_rst to the resetn of the Clocking Wizzard, BUFG_O to clk_in1 and clk_out2 to clk_ref_i of the MIG.
 So now we have the following diagram:

 <img title="" src="pictures/wizard_added.png" alt="" width="738">